 Well, what I’m doing, is I’m actually hosting a live webinar that will walk you through step by step exactly the same framework that I use.
 And I mean, we are going to break it down, with examples and everything, so you can see just how this would realistically look for you in your classroom.

 Don’t forget to join me in our FREE Live Webinar all about Writing Instruction: A Proven Approach.
-Click here to secure your spot!
+Click here to secure your spot! *Please note this live event has passed

 To download this episode, just click here!